An observationally-constrained model of strong magnetic reconnection in the solar chromosphere. Atmospheric stratification and estimates of heating rates: Results

 The atmosphere above (at $\log(\tau)=-4$) shows a very different temperature distribution.
 The region of the fibrils have now temperatures similar to what is found above the pore.
 In both places, some areas exceed 10\,kK.
 Outside these areas, temperatures are much lower.
 While the higher temperatures above the fibrils can be understood as a transfer of energy from below, the increase in temperature above the pore has no counterpart below and could then be generated at higher altitudes.

 \paragraph{Velocity stratification:} The line-of-sight velocity maps are shown below the temperature panels in Fig.~\ref{fig:inversion_maps}.
 The velocity map at $\log(\tau)\sim0$ displays the typical granulation pattern, with upflows in the granules and downflows in the intergranular lanes.
 At $\log(\tau)=-3.2$ the low-chromospheric velocity map shows downflows and upflows with peaks of the order of $\pm$10\,\kms.
 Downward motions are found above the positive polarity whereas upward motions are right next to the downward motions.
-The presence of bidirectional flows next to each other suggests flows along magnetic field lines with a certain inclination angle relative to the line of sight, assuming the flows parallel to the field.
+Since the plasma flows tend to align along magnetic field lines, the apparent upward and downward motions located next to each other suggest the presence of bidirectional flows along inclined magnetic field lines with respect to the line of sight.

 There are also some downward motions near (14\arcsec, 7\arcsec) close the other small negative polarity, which could be hot plasma that is not able to escape and is redirected downwards again along low-lying field lines.
 Finally, one of the surges along y=3\arcsec\ appears to show upward motions.
-Higher in the atmosphere at $\log(\tau)=-4.0$ the general trend is similar where the upflows persist while the downflows are less intense.
+Higher in the atmosphere at $\log(\tau)=-4.0$ the general trend is similar; the upflows persist while the downflows are less intense.

 \paragraph{Magnetic field stratification:} The inferred components of the magnetic field relative to the line-of-sight ($B_{\mparallel}$ and $|B_{\perp}|$) are also presented in Fig.~\ref{fig:inversion_maps}.